homebridge/plugin-ui-utils/DEVELOPMENT.md

 As `window.homebridge` is injected at run time, you will need to mock the object in your tests.
 This package provides a class that helps you do this, `MockHomebridgePluginUi`.

+:warning: Do not include `MockHomebridgePluginUi` in your production build!

 Here is a simple example using Jest:

 ```ts